rudidude86/gura-lang.github.io/documents/String-Operation.md

 # Chapter {{ page.chapter }}. {{ page.title }}

 ## {{ page.chapter }}.1.
+Overview

+A string is a sequence of character codes in UTF-8 format and is represented by `string` class that has a variety of operations on strings.
+Among them, there's no operation that has side effects on `string` instance, which leads to the following rules.

+* It's not allowed to edit each character in a string content through index access.
+* Modification methods are supposed to return a new `string` instance with modified result.

+## {{ page.chapter }}.2.
 Basic Operation

-string has no operations with side effects

-* modification method will return a new instance of string with modified result
-* assignment to each character through index access is not permitted

-some operations:
+The most common way to create a `string` instance is to specify a string literal.

     str = 'The quick brown fox jumps over the lazy dog'

+You can specify an index number embraced by a pair of square brackets to retrievet sub strings at the specified position.

-    str[16]  // 'f'
+    str[16]  // returns 'f'
-    str[17]  // 'o'
+    str[17]  // returns 'o'
-    str[18]  // 'x'
+    str[18]  // returns 'x'

+You can also specify multiple index numbers to get a list of sub strings.

+    str[16, 17, 18] // returns ['f', 'o', 'x']

+    str[10..14]     // returns ['b', 'r', 'o', 'w', 'n']

+    str[35..]       // returns ['l', 'a', 'z', 'y', ' ', 'd', 'o', 'g']

     str.each()
     str.each():utf8